ChunkyTofuStudios/dozy/_pages/privacy-policy.md

 **Address:** Princeton NJ / United States of America

 **Thank you for trusting Chunky Tofu Studios with your personal information.
-We are dedicated to protecting your privacy and providing a safe and enjoyable experience with the DestiWake app.**
+We are dedicated to protecting your privacy and providing a safe and enjoyable experience with the Dozy app.**